dyanikoglu/multi-objective-shopping-route-optimizer/README.md

 ### Server Installation

 Because of the high count of dependencies of required modules, Anaconda must be used for Python environment management.
-For DB, PostgreSQL is required.
-PGAdmin III can be used for DB management.
-It's assumed that these components are already installed on your Linux system.

 - Download Anaconda from https://repo.continuum.io/archive/Anaconda3-4.3.1-Linux-x86_64.sh